 The location of the derelict cinema led to several development scheme submissions to the local council.
 Initially the building was pencilled for conversion, but subsequent plans included full demolished for flats and then a car park.

 The Cinema Theatre Association (CTA) and Wakefield Civic Society have worked hard to save the art-deco building.

 Meanwhile, in Bradford development plans were green lit for conversion of the historic Odeon into a live entertainment and arts venue.
-In contrast, Newcastle Upon Tyne’s art-deco Odeon was stripped of its listed status and interior decoration in secret, and once the new owners obtained permission for demolition an accident caused the building to collapse onto the road in the heart of the city centre.
+In contrast, Newcastle Upon Tyne’s art-deco Odeon was stripped of its listed status and interior decoration in secret.
+Once the new owners obtained permission for demolition, an accident caused the building to collapse onto the road and passenger bus stops in the heart of the city centre.

 The City Through The Ages

 A compilation by Old Wakey of black and white photos showing many different locations around Wakefield in the olden days.

 When you watch a video on our site, it streams directly from YouTube.
 That means the person who uploaded the film gets an increase in their YouTube ‘views’, in turn making YouTube more likely to promote this vintage footage to other people.